rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 Create a similar plot but for the 12 selected stations including the annual temperature data of 2022.
 Let the time series run from 1950 to 2022.
 Copy the relevant code from notebook
 [gdms0155_DWD_NRW_5_Warming_Stripes/gdms155_DWD_NRW_5_Warming_Stripes.ipynb](../gdms0155_DWD_NRW_5_Warming_Stripes/gdms155_DWD_NRW_5_Warming_Stripes.ipynb).

+Consider that the temperatures shown are the negative (blue) and positive (red) deviations from a reference temperature, which is the station's mean annual temperature between 1961 and 1990:

+$$
+\Delta t_mathrm{sno} =
+$$

 ## 2. Digitization: Burial Mounds in Uedemer Hochwald (20 Points)